 Can they really know when I bought my magazines?

 In any prosecution, the burden of proof is on the government to prove the charges beyond a reasonable doubt.
-To enforce a large capacity magazine violation, the state would have to prove that you bought or acquired the magazines after 5 PM on April 5, 2019.
+To enforce a large capacity magazine violation, the state would have to prove that you bought or acquired the magazines after the ban.
+Note that many magazine designs were made after the 2000 cutoff, such as Magpuls.

 Can I carry or use large capacity magazines?